 The transfer of title is principally governed by the Land Transfer Act 2017.
 Save for fraudulent transactions, upon registration of a transfer of title, the new registered owner's ownership is indefeasible to other competing, non-registered interests.

-In most cases, transferees and transferors of titles are required to disclose tax identification numbers to Land Information New Zealand, which allows the Inland Revenue Department to track ownership changes and tax liability.
+All transferees and transferors of titles are required to disclose tax identification numbers to Land Information New Zealand, which allows the Inland Revenue Department to track ownership changes and tax liability.

 The transfer of title is usually effected by the solicitors acting for the transferee and the transferor registering an electronic transfer instrument with Land Information New Zealand, which (in most cases) is instantaneously registered.